Quantum Computing: Lecture Notes: Exercises

 This is the \emph{first-order} Lie-Suzuki-Trotter approach to Hamiltonian simulation, due to Lloyd~\cite{lloyd:sim}.
-Its gate-complexity depends quadratically on the time~$t$ for which we want to simulate the evolution, which is not optimal.
-One can do fancier higher-order decompositions that make the dependence on $t$ nearly linear, but we won't explain those here.
-The dependence on $\eps$ is polynomial, which can be improved as well as we will see below.\footnote{While the upper bounds on the number of gates for Trotter methods are theoretically worse than the other two methods explained in this chapter, in practice Trotter is quite competitive~\cite{childsetal:trotter}.}
+The number of gates of the circuit $\widetilde{U}$ depends quadratically on the time~$t$ for which we want to simulate the evolution, which is not optimal.
+One can do fancier higher-order Lie-Suzuki-Trotter decompositions that make the dependence on $t$ nearly linear, but we won't explain those here.
+Instead we will describe two methods below with linear $t$-dependence.
+The number of gates of~$\widetilde{U}$ depends polynomially on~$\eps$; this can be very much improved as well, as we will see.\footnote{While the upper bounds on the number of gates for Trotter methods are theoretically worse (in their dependence on $t$ and $\eps$) than the other two methods explained in this chapter, in practice Trotter is quite competitive~\cite{childsetal:trotter}.
+Trotter also has the advantages of being relatively simple and of not requiring any auxiliary qubits.}